beta-tester/RPi-PXE-Server/README.md

             ├── iso    (only a symbolic link to ISO files) └── nfs    (only a symbolic link to NFS files)
 ```
-if you make any changes to your script or file stcructure on disk, keep in track to changes you made and adapt everything to match.
+if you make any changes to your script and/or file stcructure on disk, keep an eye to changes you made and adapt everything to match
 pxe menu entries to file structure on disk.

-what the root of TFTP and PXE boot menu are, is defined in the dnsmasq configuration file `/etc/dnsmasq.d/pxe-server`.<br />
+what the root of TFTP and PXE boot menu are, is defined in the **_dnsmasq_** configuration file `/etc/dnsmasq.d/pxe-server`.<br />
 the root for NFS are defined in `/etc/exports`.